zhaiyuanhao/assignment02/README.md

 # Assignment 02

-**Due: 29 March 2023**

-This assignment will work a bit differently than assignment #1.
+This assignment will work similarly to assignment #1.
 To complete this assigment you will need to do the following:
 1. Fork this repository to your own account.
 2. Clone your fork to your local machine.
 3. Complete the assignment according to the instructions below.